MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 >   - Set your [service-level objectives (SLOs) so that you can evaluate availability targets](../reliability/metrics.md).
 Calculate SLOs as a percentage, such as 99.9%, 99.95%, or 99.995%, that reflects workload uptime.
 Keep in mind that this calculation isn't based only on the platform metrics that the HCI cluster or workload emits.
 To get a comprehensive target measurement, factor in nuanced factors that are quantified, such as expected downtime during releases, routine operations, supportability, or other workload-specific or organizational-specific factors.
 >
 >   - Microsoft-provided service-level agreements (SLAs) often influence SLO calculations.
-But Microsoft doesn't provide an SLA for the uptime and connectivity of Azure Stack HCI clusters or the deployed workload, because Microsoft doesn't control the customer datacenter reliability (_such as power or cooling_) or the people and processes that administer the platform.
+But Microsoft doesn't provide an SLA for the uptime and connectivity of Azure Stack HCI clusters or the deployed workload, because Microsoft doesn't control the customer datacenter reliability (_such as power and cooling_) or the people and processes that administer the platform.
 >
 > - (HCI platform architecture) **Consider how performance and operations affect reliability**.
 >